prakhar-saxena01/epub/README.md

 web EPUB reader using EPUB.js, Bootstrap, and Calibre.

 * responsive design
-* relies on HTTP Authentication provided by httpd
 * has transparent offline mode via service workers
 * can optionally store files locally for later reading
 * supports word definition lookups using dictd